csadilek/archetypes/kitchensink-quickstart/src/main/resources/archetype-resources/README.md

 Running the Application in JBoss Developer Studio or Eclipse with JBoss Tools
 =============================================================================

-We assume you already have the project in your workspace because it was created from the Maven archetype within your IDE.
+To run the project and try it out, you will need to perform a maven compilation before the first time you deploy, as some resources and classes can not be generated via the GWT/Eclipse compilers alone:

+1. Right-click on the project the project node in the Package Explorer and select Run As > Maven Build...
+2. Set goals = package and click Run.
+GWT compilation might take a few minutes.
+3. Once the build is complete, Right-click on the on the project node in the Package Explorer and select Refresh.

+These steps will have to be repeated whenever you perform a clean build in Eclipse.

-To run the project and try it out, right-click on the project node in the Package Explorer and select Run As > Run On Server from the popup menu.
-Choose the newest available JBoss AS server in the dialog that appears.
+Now that your project is ready to be deployed, right-click on the project node in the Package Explorer and select Run As > Run On Server from the popup menu.
+Choose the appropiate JBoss AS server in the dialog that appears.

 If you want to make changes to client-side code, we strongly recommend that you take advantage of GWT Dev Mode.
 Follow these steps:

 1. Deploy to JBoss AS (as in the above paragraph)
 2. Right-click the project in the Package Explorer
+3. From the popup menu, select Properties > Google > Web Toolkit
+4. Click Add... and add the KitchenSink module, then OK
+5. Right-click the project in the Package Explorer
-3. From the popup menu, choose Run As > Web Application (running on external server)
+6. From the popup menu, choose Run As > Web Application (running on external server)
-4. In the dialog that appears:
+7. In the dialog that appears:
    * Ensure External Server Root is set to http://localhost:8080/<your application name>
    * Ensure Select an HTML page is checked
    * Select KitchenSink.html from the Matching Items list
-5. The launch may fail the first time.
-If so, go to Run > Run Configurations > GWT tab
-   > add module and add the KitchenSink module to the run configuration

 Importing the project into another IDE
 ======================================